rurban/libu8ident/README.md

 4-8 bytes are kept in a word, so you rarely need to allocate room for the scripts.

 The normalization tables need to be updated every year with the new Unicode database.
+This is generated from the current UCD via the current perl, every April/May.
 Stored are small 3-way tables for the canonical decomposition (NFD) of each utf-8 character.
 With `U8ID_NFC` also the canonical composition (NFC) tables and the reorder logic.
+With `U8ID_NFKC` even the larger compatibility composition tables and the reorder logic.

-The NFK strings are always shorter, but need a 2nd table set (2x memory) and 3x longer lookup times.
+The NFC strings are always shorter, but need a 2nd table set (2x memory) and 3x longer lookup times.
 If compiled with `--disable-nfc` the library is smaller and faster, but the resulting identifiers maybe a bit longer.
 The NFD table is very sparse, only 3 of 17 initial planes are needed.
 Some rare overlong entries (296 codepoints with > 5 byte of UTF-8) are searched in an extra list to keep static memory usage low, contrary to most other unicode libs.

-We only support the canonical compositions and decompositions, not the compatibility variants NFKD and NFKC.
-With `--enable-nfkc` the two compatibility decomposition and compatibility composition tables are used, as with Python 3.
-We don't support the variants FCC nor FCD.
+We don't support the normalization variants FCC nor FCD.

 The character to script lookup is done with a sorted list of ranges, for less space.
+This is also generated from the current UCD.